CyclopsUNAM/Cyclops/README.md

 ### Part III: Calculations

-For processing you will need:
-spider.py

-spider.py the astropy library will be required for calculations and astroquery for downloading information

-processing.py requires astropy, you don't need astroquery why don't you download anything from the internet
+The proccessing function calls the spider to fetch the information from SIMBAD and store it in the database, then proccessing access the database to get the data, do the calculations with it, plot the constellation and send it to framegen.py to display for the user.

 ### Part IV: Visualization

-What happens in the backend is that it connects to the database twice:

-The first time is for spider to save the information from the database (What processing does is tell spider to download the information and spider automatically saves it to the database).

-The second time proccesing calls the database (Processing waits for the information to be downloaded, takes the data from spider, does the calculations and graphs them).

 With the help of gradio, we create a graphical user interface that contains:

 - Constellation.
 - Millennium Difference.
-- Real or Apparent.
+- Real or Apparent visulization.
-- Image of the constellation depending on the change in the millennium.
+- Image of the constellation depending on the chosen parameters.

 ![Alt text](https://github.com/CyclopsUNAM/Cyclops/blob/main/Image-r.jpeg 'Image-r')